What Is A Lethal Dose Of Valium (Diazepam)?

 Fatal Valium overdose is extremely rare.
 In a survey of 914 benzodiazepine-related deaths in North America, only two cases involved diazepam alone.

-In instances in which people have intentionally ingested up to 2,000 mg of diazepam, the patients recovered within 48 hours without any serious complications.
+In instances in which people have intentionally ingested up to 2,000 mg of diazepam, people recovered within 48 hours without any serious complications.
+Most cases involving a fatal Valium overdose also involve other substances such as opioids, alcohol, or other central nervous system depressants.

 Lethal Consequences Of Combining Valium With Alcohol Or Opioids